MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/index.md

 [UriTileMapLayer](UriTileMapLayer-class.md)                            | A tile map layer that retrieves tiles from a web server using developer-supplied URLs.
 [ViewPadding](ViewPadding-class.md)                                    | Represents the view padding information.

-## Enumerations
+### Enumerations

 Name                                                                         | Details
 ----------------------------------------------------------------             | ------------------------------------------------------
-[AltitudeReferenceSystem](AltitudeReferenceSystem-enumeration.md)            | Indicates what an altitude value is relative to.
 [CopyrightDisplay](CopyrightDisplay-enumeration.md)                          | Controls how the copyright is displayed on the map.
-[GeoshapeType](GeoshapeType-enumeration.md)                                  | Describes the shape of a geographic region.
 [MapAnimationKind](MapAnimationKind-enumeration.md)                          | Describes types of animations supported for camera transitions.
-[MapCameraChangeReason](MapCameraChangeReason-enumeration.md)                | Specifies the reason the position of the map's camera has changed. iOS only.
+[MapCameraChangeReason](MapCameraChangeReason-enumeration.md)                | Specifies the reason the position of the map's camera has changed.
 [MapElementCollisionBehavior](MapElementCollisionBehavior-enumeration.md)    | Describes the behavior of a MapIcon when it collides with other map features.
 [MapLoadingStatus](maploadingstatus-enumeration.md)                          | The status of the map indicating how much of the map is currently being. rendered.
 [MapProjection](MapProjection-enumeration.md)                                | Controls how the map projects the world onto the screen.
 [MapRenderMode](MapRenderMode-enumeration.md)                                | Defines primary data source for rendering map.
-[MapRouteLineState](maproutelinestate-enumeration.md)                        | Define the route state of MapRouteLine.
+[MapRouteLineState](maproutelinestate-enumeration.md)                        | Defines the route state of MapRouteLine.
-[MapRouteLineTrafficCongestion](maproutelinetrafficcongestion-enumeration.md)| Define the travel congestion of MapRouteSegment.
+[MapRouteLineTrafficCongestion](maproutelinetrafficcongestion-enumeration.md)| Defines the travel congestion of MapRouteSegment.
-[MapRouteLineTravelMode](maproutelinetravelmode-enumeration.md)              | Define the travel mode of MapRouteSegment.
+[MapRouteLineTravelMode](maproutelinetravelmode-enumeration.md)              | Defines the travel mode of MapRouteSegment.
 [MapUserLocationTrackingMode](mapuserlocationtrackingmode-enumeration.md)    | Defines tracking mode for user location.
 [MapUserLocationTrackingState](mapuserlocationtrackingstate-enumeration.md)  | Defines tracking state for user location.